 Hands-on experience in pork production: breeding/AI, farrowing, lactation, weaning, piglet processing, parasite/disease control/prevention, winter preparation, feed formulation, stocking rate calculations, water management and finishing.

 Professional skill development: teaching younger students, presentations, research skills.

 The majority of the students in the CAPS Veterinary Medicine program have had very little exposure to livestock production.
 The Pig Project allowed them to experience “animal health” in a whole new light.
 One student remarked that she is now considering a broader array of careers in animal health.
-It has also changed their views of veterinary careers.
+It has also changed their views of veterinary and agriculture careers.